Subramaniya Swamy Temple, Thiruparankundram: Architecture

 The temple is located 8 km from Madurai, on the Madurai - Tenkasi road.
-The temple is built rock-cut architecture dating back to the Pandya period of 6th century and the life sized sculptures in the mandapas of the Nayaka period during the 16th century.
+The temple is constructed with rock-cut architecture dating back to the Pandya period of 6th century and the life sized sculptures in the mandapas of the Nayaka period during the 16th century.
 An Aasthaana Mandapa with several artistically carved pillars lead one to the towering 150 ft high seven-tiered rajagopuram at the entrance.
 The granite hill behind the temple is 1050 ft has a shrine of Kasi Viswanatha (Shiva) at the top.
 The image of Vinayaka (Ganesha) in the temple holds sugarcane and fruits.
 The inner rock cut image is made from a single stone.